Saturday, December 30, 2023

 But as noted, this is not an actual letter by Sixtus, but a forgery from centuries later.
 Thus it is utterly irrelevant.
 The fact the False Decretals were false has been known and accepted for centuries, but apparently the person who included this quote on the list was unaware of that.
 Even worse, even if this was legitimate, it does not say Eucharist, but "Sacred Vessels" (sacra vasa).
 Thus even if the Eucharist was in mind, the more probable interpretation would be that the sacred vessels in question are the containers (vessels) for the Eucharist, like a cup or a bowl.
 But that clearly says nothing about communion in the hand or on the tongue.

 Now, I should note that the Liber Pontificalis does say that Sixtus "ordained that consecrated vessels should not be touched except by the ministering clergy." (see here for an English translation) However, this runs into the same problem as above--namely it would seem to at best be reference to the Eucharist containers (vessels), not the Eucharist itself.
-However, while the Liber Pontificalis has use in regards to the lives of the later popes, it is seen as a dubious source for the lives of the popes of the early centuries, including Sixtus.
+Further, while the Liber Pontificalis is useful in regards to the lives of the later popes, it is seen as a dubious source for the lives of the popes of the early centuries, including Sixtus.
 I should note that the Latin phrase in question is "ministeria sacra" (the original Latin can be seen here) which would seem to translate more logically as "sacred ministries", referring to office or duties, not any physical vessel.
 If so, that makes it even more dubious as referring to touching the Eucharist.
 That said, I expect the people who performed the linked English translation know Latin far better than I do, so there may be a context I am missing.
 In any event, this fails as proof of Sixtus making any decree against communion in the hand, though at least it doesn't rely on an outright forgery.

 Thus, this cannot be used for evidence of Sixtus declaring anything about communion in the hand or mouth.